CloudLabs-MOC/AI-102-AIEngineer/Instructions/23-search-skills.md

 1. Review the JSON for the indexer, then close the file without making any changes.

 1. In the **create-search** folder, open **create-search.cmd**.
-This batch script uses the cURL utility to submit the JSON definitions to the REST interface for your Azure AI Search resource.
+This batch script uses the CURL utility to submit the JSON definitions to the REST interface for your Azure AI Search resource.

 1. Replace the **YOUR_SEARCH_URL** and **YOUR_ADMIN_KEY** variable placeholders with the **Url** and one of the **admin keys** for your Azure AI Search resource.